 6. You have an interest in nutrition

 Do you love reading food labels and educating yourself on exactly what goes into your dishes and body?
 Do you get excited when the menu offers food made with all-natural ingredients?
 A love for nutrition and a passion for freshly made products could be a sign that you belong in a baking arts program.
 Bakery and pastry schools appeal to people for different reasons, and one of those reasons is that in pastry and baking courses you will learn how to use fresh, real ingredients to create something delicious.
 After attending pastry school, gone will be the days of box cakes and pre-made muffins and bread.
-A baking and pasteleria program will teach you how to make your own.
-If the thought of cutting into bread made from ingredients you know are natural, chemical-free, and fresh gives you goosebumps, then take that as a sign that you belong in baking school or pastry school.
+A baking arts program will teach you how to make your own.
+If the thought of cutting into bread made from ingredients you know are natural, chemical-free, and fresh gives you goosebumps, then take that as a sign that you belong in a baking and pastry arts program.

 7. You have artistic talent

 Do your friends turn to you when their kids’ birthday is coming up, asking you to write the banner, or pipe the icing onto the cake?
 Have you always been good at drawing and sketching, or even making crafts?
 Believe it or not, but baking and pastry making is an art, and those who have talent can make all the difference in a baked good that not only tastes good but looks good too.
 If you would love to have a career where your artistic talents make a difference, then baking and pastry school could lead you in the right direction.